uber/statsrelay/README.md

 - `bind`: sets the server bind address to accept statsd protocol messages.
   Statsrelay will bind on both UDP and TCP ports.
+- `validate`: turns on extended, more expensive validation of statsd line protocol messages, such as parsing of numerical fields, which may not be required for a pure relaying case.
+- `backends` forks the incoming statsd metrics down a number of parallel processing pipelines.

+#### `backends` options and sampling

+Each backend is named and can accept a number of options and rewrite steps for sending and processing StatsD messages.

 - `shard_map`: defines where to send statsd output to, from a list of servers.
   The same server can be specified more than once (allowing for virtual sharding).
 Output statsd lines are consistently hashed, and sent to the corresponding server based on a standard hash ring, in a compatible format to the original statsrelay code (Murmur3 hash).
 This list can be empty to not relay statsd messages.
-- `validate`: turns on extended, more expensive validation of statsd line protocol messages, such as parsing of numerical fields, which may not be required for a pure relaying case.
 - `prefix`: prepend this prefix string in front of every metric/statsd line before forwarding it to the `shard_map` servers.
 Useful for tagging metrics coming from a sidecar.
 - `suffix`: append a suffix.
 Works like prefix, just at the end.
-- `duplicate_to` forks the incoming statsd metrics down a number of parallel processing pipelines.

-#### `duplicate_to` options and sampling